-I came up with this recipe for a non-vegan / veggie meetup with the intention of showing people how delicious and tasty raw, vegan and refined sugar free cake can be.
+I came up with this vegan cheesecake recipe for a non-vegan / veggie meetup with the intention of showing people how delicious and tasty raw, vegan and refined sugar free cake can be.
 I didn’t tell anyone it was raw vegan and someone said it’s the best cheesecake they had ever had.

-Cotton Candy Cashew Cake Recipe
+Cotton Candy Cashew Cheesecake Recipe

 - 1 cup / 175 g dates